SylviaOne/Repo-hub/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## The urge to sing the Lion King song is just a whim away.